dotnet/EntityFramework.Docs/entity-framework/ef6/resources/glossary.md

 An API that can be used to configure a Code First model.

 ## Foreign key association
-An association between entities where a property that represents the foreign key is included in the class of the dependent entity (i.e. the Product contains a CategoryId property).
+An association between entities where a property that represents the foreign key is included in the class of the dependent entity.
+For example, Product contains a CategoryId property.

 ## Identifying relationship
 A relationship where the primary key of the principal entity is part of the primary key of the dependent entity.
 In this kind of relationship, the dependent entity cannot exist without the principal entity.

 ## Independent association
-An association between entities where there is no property representing the foreign key in the class of the dependent entity (i.e. a Product class contains a relationship to Category but no CategoryId property).
-Entity Framework will use an independent object to track this relationship.
+An association between entities where there is no property representing the foreign key in the class of the dependent entity.
+For example, a Product class contains a relationship to Category but no CategoryId property.
+Entity Framework tracks the state of the association independently of the state of the entities at the two association ends.

 ## Lazy loading
 A pattern of loading related data where related objects are automatically loaded when a navigation property is accessed.